Yonsei-MILab/MRI-Motion-Artifact-Simulation-Tool/README.md

 ## Usage
 Run <code>view2Dmotion</code> in matlab.
-Them main explanation about the simulation tool is mentioned in the paper.
+The main explanation about the simulation tool is mentioned in the paper.

 <br/>
 For any questions about the code, please contact me (Seul Lee) at: tmf789@yonsei.ac.kr